-Heart of Midlothian v Partick Thistle
+Hearts ease into last eight with win over Thistle

 Post update

-Barrie McKay (Heart of Midlothian) wins a free kick on the left wing.
+Ben Stanway (Partick Thistle) wins a free kick in the defensive half.

 Post update